19 Virus Supplements to Improve Immune Function

 Dr. Roseann Capanna-Hodge

-Vitamin D
+1. Vitamin D

 Vitamin D is involved in so many functions in the brain and body.
 High dose vitamin D has been shown to reduce inflammation in those with chronic lung conditions.
 Vitamin D₃ is made in your skin through a chemical process called “photolysis” that occurs when you expose your skin to ultraviolet B rays.
 In the liver, vitamin D is turned into a chemical called calcidiol and this vitamin D prohormone travels through the bloodstream to the kidneys, where it’s turned into the active form.
-Every tissue in the body has vitamin D receptors, including the brain, heart, muscles, endocrine system, and immune system, which means vitamin D is needed at every level for the body to function.
+Every tissue in the body has vitamin D receptors, including the brain, heart, muscles, bone health, endocrine system, and immune system, which means vitamin D is needed at every level for the body to function.

-Upwards of 70% of Americans are vitamin D deficient leading to significant medical and psychological consequences.
-Low levels of vitamin D are associated with anxiety and depression.
-In terms of anxiety and mood, if the brain and endocrine system are not getting enough vitamin D, then they can’t work properly then these symptoms can result.
-Vitamin D plays a role in magnesium homeostasis, which is necessary for so many biochemicals in the body.
+Vitamin D supplements play a role in magnesium homeostasis, which is necessary for so many biochemicals in the body.
 If you have a mental health issue, it is important to have your vitamin D levels checked.
-For those with clinical conditions, your blood levels of vitamin D should be on the high end of average
+For those with clinical conditions, your blood levels of vitamin D should be on the high end of average.

-Dosage: To maintain healthy levels, only 400 to 800 IU (15 to 20 mcg) is required daily.
+Dosage: To maintain adequate vitamin d levels, only 400 to 800 IU (15 to 20 mcg) is required daily.
 To boost low levels or immune systems, higher doses, such as 2,000 to 5,000 IU daily.

-Vitamin C
+2. Vitamin C

 Dosage: 1 to 2 grams in children and 6 to 8 grams in adults